ox-it/mox-blog/content/whisky-web-conference.rst

 (sending multiple requests at once), `CloudEndpoint <https://developers.google.com/appengine/docs/java/endpoints/overview>`_ (generating APIs) and `Protobuffers <https://developers.google.com/protocol-buffers/docs/overview>`_.

-We have similar concerns about the discovery of our API in Mobile Oxford (see `our blog post on building web services for the new version <http://blog.m.ox.ac.uk/posts/2013/04/18/mobile-oxford-services/>`_
-) so it was interesting to see how they resolved some concerns that we have - although we are taking a different approach.
+We have similar concerns about the discovery of our API in Mobile Oxford so it was interesting to see how they resolved some concerns that we have - although we are taking a different approach (see `our blog post on building web services for the new version <http://blog.m.ox.ac.uk/posts/2013/04/18/mobile-oxford-services/>`_).

 Bringing the Open Web and APIs to mobile devices with Firefox OS
 ----------------------------------------------------------------

-Robert Nyman from Mozilla did an introduction of Firefox OS and the possibilities for creating (web)apps on their platform.
+Robert Nyman from Mozilla did an introduction of `Firefox OS <https://marketplace.firefox.com/developers/>`_ and the possibilities for creating (web)apps on their platform.

-It would be interesting to (try to) deploy the new Mobile Oxford on Firefox OS (with our current setup it should just be a matter of adding one manifest file to describe the application).
+It would be interesting to (try to) deploy the `new Mobile Oxford <http://new.m.ox.ac.uk>`_ on Firefox OS (with our current setup it should be fairly easy, by adding a JSON manifest file to describe the application).
+We are currently working on packaging `our JS app <http://blog.m.ox.ac.uk/posts/2013/04/24/js-client-thoughts/>`_ with `PhoneGap/Apache Cordova <http://cordova.apache.org/>`_, deploying on Firefox OS means that we do not need to use any native container.

+The "open marketplace" concept is interesting, and the ability to build your own marketplace could be interesting for an institution such as the University which could potentially have (internal) apps promoted in one central place.

 Identity, responsiveness and the future of the web
 --------------------------------------------------